hpe-storage/scod/docs/csi_driver/using.md

       storage: 32Gi
 ```

-Again, the size in `.spec.resources.requests.storage` must match the source `PersistentVolumeClaim`.
+Again, in HPE CSI Driver v2.5.2 and earlier, the size in `.spec.resources.requests.storage` must match the source `PersistentVolumeClaim`.
 This can get sticky from an automation perspective as volume expansion is being used on the source volume.
 It's recommended to inspect the source `PersistentVolumeClaim` or `VolumeSnapshot` size prior to creating a clone.

 !!! seealso "Learn more"
     For a more comprehensive tutorial on how to use snapshots and clones with CSI on Kubernetes 1.17, see [HPE CSI Driver for Kubernetes: Snapshots, Clones and Volume Expansion](https://developer.hpe.com/blog/PklOy39w8NtX6M2RvAxW/hpe-csi-driver-for-kubernetes-snapshots-clones-and-volume-expansion) on HPE Developer.